pascualgroup/stochastic-crispr-coevo/README.md

 The `BStrains` and `VStrains` structs are very similar.
 Conceptually, they represent a collection of bacterial/viral strains, and although it would make conceptual sense to just have `bstrains::Vector{BStrain}`, for efficiency of memory layout they are implemented using parallel arrays.

-(That is, they are "column-oriented" rather than "row-oriented".)

-(Possibly they should be the same type, but it seemed premature to assume that.)

 ## Initialization